zengbing15/lumos_doc/docs/tutorials/querycells.md

   },
 ...
 ```

 </p>
 </details>

 ### Query Cells by Specific `lock` and `type` Script

-The findCellsbyLockandType(lockScript, typeScript) function uses the Lumos indexer to collect cells for a specific lock script and returns the cells as the result.
+The following example collects the cells for a specific lock script and type script, and returns the cells as the result.

 ```typescript title="hellolumos/src/querycells.ts"
 export async function findCellsbyLockandType(